Teakinboyewa/SpatialAnalysisAgent/GIBD_service.md

 - CRS (Coordinate Reference System)
 - Column names

-This limited metadata collection helps enhance compatibility and ensure workflow integrity while maintaining **user data privacy**.
+This limited metadata collection helps us to improve the robustness and performance of GIS Copilot while maintaining **user data privacy**.

 > Note: These collection policies apply **only** when using a GIBD API key.
 > They do **not** apply when using an OpenAI API key.
+When uisng an OpenAI API key, no information is collected.